 What we care about

+As a service company, we need energy in many different forms: for heating our buildings, for operating our electrical equipment and systems or for our mobility.
 The use of energy is always associated with environmental damage.
 Above all, non-renewable energy sources such as heating oil, gas or petrol have a strong impact on the climate.
 We therefore reduce our own energy requirements as much as possible, give preference to renewable energy sources and ensure through ongoing monitoring and controlling that energy is used efficiently and not wasted.

 Climate change: risk or opportunity?

-From 2015 to 2017, Amstein + Walthert AG had a certified energy management system (EnMS) in accordance with ISO 50001 at its Andreasstrasse 11 location in Zurich.
+From 2015 to 2017, Amstein + Walthert AG ran a certified energy management system (EnMS) in accordance with ISO 50001 at its Andreasstrasse 11 location in Zurich.
 From 2018, the system was no longer audited, but the processes were continued and continuously improved.
-With the energy management system, energy consumption is methodically recorded and evaluated.
+With the energy management system, energy consumption is methodically monitored and evaluated.
 The aim is to continuously increase energy efficiency.
 The energy management system complements the energy controlling system, which has been in place since 2007.

 Structure and organisation